egorchern/X-12-OTF/README.md

 - Clone via HTTPS or SSH(will need to set up SSH keys like in gitlab)
 - cd into directory
 - python -m venv venv
-- env\Scripts\activate (vscode does this automatically every time you start a terminal)
+- venv\Scripts\activate (vscode does this automatically every time you start a terminal)
 - pip intall -r requirements.txt

 # Running locally
+- venv\Scripts\activate (vscode does this automatically every time you start a terminal)
 - python app.py